Welcome back to Autumn Term 1

 • Are competent in the geographical skills needed to:

-collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes
+- Collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes

-interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS)
+- Interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS)

-communicate geographical information in a variety of ways, including through maps, numerical
+- Communicate geographical information in a variety of ways, including through maps, numerical

 and quantitative skills and writing at length.